-- Its screen is made up of a Corning Gorilla Glass 3 which is a special glass designed to be scratch resistant.
+- Its screen is made up of a Corning Gorilla Glass 3.
+If you’re not familiar with Gorilla Glass 3, it’s actually a special glass designed to be scratch resistant.
 It’s also incredibly strong and light.

 - It uses an AMOLED display, an upgrade to the OLED display used in other smartwatches.